cuba-platform/multitenancy-addon/README.md

 [![license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)

-# Implementation of a single database multi-tenancy support for Cuba applications.
+# Implementation of a single database multi-tenancy support for CUBA applications.

-They key idea is to use a single application instance to serve multiple tenants - groups of users invisible to each other which don't share any data they have **write** access to.
+The key idea is to use a single application instance to serve multiple tenants - groups of users invisible to each other which don't share any data they have **write** access to.

 The application supports two types of data - common data (shared across tenants), and tenant-specific data.
 Tenants have read-only access to common data and full access to tenant-specific data.
 All the tenants have their own admin users which can create tenant users and assign tenant-specific roles and permissions.

 This is single database/single schema implementation of multi-tenancy.
 Tenant-specific data owner is specified by the means of column `TENANT_ID` in tenant tables.

-All tenant-specific entities implement `HasTenant` interface, which simply states that entity should have getter and setter for tenant id attribute.
+All tenant-specific entities implement `HasTenant` interface, which simply states that an entity should have getter and setter for tenant id attribute.

 Sample application, using this component can be found here: https://github.com/igor-korotkov/singledb-multitenancy